List of tallest buildings in China: On hold

+This list ranks buildings on hold in China that plan to stand at least 300 m tall.

 Proposed

+This list ranks proposed buildings in China that plan to stand at least 300 m tall.

 Timeline of tallest buildings

-The following is a list of buildings that in the past held, or currently holds the title of the tallest building in mainland China.
-This list includes high-rises and skyscrapers only.
-It excludes pre-modern buildings as Liaodi Pagoda.
-It excludes such buildings as TV or observation towers like the Oriental Pearl Tower or Canton Tower.
-This list excludes buildings from Hong Kong, Macau or Taiwan.
+The following is a list of buildings that in the past held, or currently holds, the title of the tallest building in mainland China.
+This list includes high-rises and skyscrapers only, excluding pre-modern buildings such as the Liaodi Pagoda and TV or observation towers such as the Oriental Pearl Tower and the Canton Tower.

 Cities with the most skyscrapers

-This is a list which ranks Chinese cities that have at least 10 completed skyscrapers as of October 2022 that are taller than 150 m.
+This list ranks Chinese cities that have at least 10 completed buildings taller than 150 m.